MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/mambo-on-iis.md

 Mambo does not require many modifications beyond the default configuration provided by PHP **.** From the base configuration file provided by PHP, you only need to modify the following lines in your php.ini configuration file to get Mambo working:

-- Define 'extension\_dir' as 'c:\php\ext' (i.e. the location of your php extensions directory)
+- Define `extension\_dir` as `c:\php\ext` (i.e. the location of your php extensions directory)
-- Uncomment 'extension=php\_mysql.dll' in the extensions list to enable MySQL support
+- Uncomment `extension=php\_mysql.dll` in the extensions list to enable MySQL support

 ## Download and Unpack the Application

 Download the latest stable release of Mambo.
 For this article we, use Mambo 4.6.2 downloaded from [here](http://www.source.mambo-foundation.org/content/view/90/63/).
-After downloading the zip package, extract its contents to C:\Inetpub\wwwroot\mambo or another directory of your choosing.
+After downloading the zip package, extract its contents to `C:\Inetpub\wwwroot\mambo` or another directory of your choosing.

 ## Set Up the Database